 Packing for Bali is the same as packing for any other beach destination but one thing that you cannot miss is Sarong.
 The sarongs are easily available at all the temples for rent or free but carrying one can save you from using a shared one.
 Apart from that keep enough space in luggage to shop. 🙂

 Shop for your vacation in Bali or just take some inspiration on what to pack below:

 – Things to Remember –

-Locals are super friendly so don’t forget to strike a conversation.
+Locals are super friendly so don’t forget to strike up a conversation.

-Check and take pictures of bike/ car before renting.
+Check and take pictures of the bike/ car before renting.

-Don’t forget to haggle while you shop, book tour or rent a car/ bike.
+Don’t forget to haggle while you shop, book a tour, or rent a car/ bike.

 Carry a Sarong while visiting temples.

 Install My Blue Bird App/ Uber to book cabs. ( Note: Due to some ongoing issues, you might not find Uber and Blue Bird at some of the places so having your commute would be a savior )

 You can book an Uber from the airport too.
 It is way cheaper than pre-paid taxis.